hypermine-bc/hypersign-quickstart/README.md

 # Hypersign Quickstart

-**Hypersign** is a cryptography based SingleSignOn Solution that enables users to securely access applications (web apps as well as DApps) without providing their access credentials [usernames and passwords].
-It leverages full fledged SSO feature from an open source software - _KeyCloak_ - in order to provide a complete solution for Identity Management and Access Management.
-More about Hypersign is [here](https://github.com/hypermine-bc/hypersign/blob/master/docs/overview.md).

-This project help developers to setup and use **Hypersign** as authentication and authorisation module for their projects quickly and efficiently provided that they use docker.
+This project help developers to setup and use **Hypersign** as authentication and authorisation module for their projects quickly, efficiently and securely provided that they use docker.

 ## Why should I use it?

 Implementing authentication and authorisation module in your applications is quite challenging.
 It has a steep learning curve which then translates into hours and hours of development effort, just to figure out how a user will get into the system efficiently and securely.
-The process is even more challenging when it comes to implement cryptographic based authentication for better security.
+The process is even more challenging when it comes to implement cryptography based authentication for better security.

 > **Hypersign** takes away all of these pain and let you focus on your business requirement and hence saves a lot of development effort.